Guardians of the Galaxy

 - Deadpan Snarker: When written by Keith Giffen.
 Less so under Abnett and Lanning.

 - Discard and Draw: Phyla is a natural Flying Brick whose other abilities have varied over the years.
-Initially she possessed the Nega-Bands, which allowed her to absorb energy a limited form of cosmic awareness.
+Initially she possessed the Nega-Bands, which allowed her to absorb energy and granted a limited form of cosmic awareness.
 Both of these vanished after she acquired the Quantum Bands.
 Then the Quantum Bands were drained in Annihilation: Conquest, leaving her with only her strength, flight and her Quantum Sword.
 After her deal with Oblivion she got powers that were never truly defined before she was killed again by Thanos.